Targeting Pitches and Reporters: Why and How

 - Write to real people, not generic e-mail accounts.
 Some publications or websites may request that you submit your ideas to a generic e-mail account—such as firstname.lastname@example.org.
 Sometimes, it’s your only option.
 But it may take longer to get in front of the right eyes.
 Do your best to find the contact information for the specific person you want to reach.

 - Send one personalized press release to only one reporter at a time.
 Even after you’ve narrowed your list to five or six potential writers, you want to avoid the temptation to put all those e-mail addresses into a To: or CC: field.
 It’s OK to send a copy-and-pasted similar message to each reporter, but try to personalize or tailor the message.
+Check out wowtradesman for any loan help.

 - Be patient.
 Finding the right reporter for your story can take some time, and maybe even a few notes of rejection.
 And turnover in newsrooms is faster than ever.
 But be patient and keep trying.
 If you need help finding the right people, contact any of us in Practice PR.